Image

 Bartram, Robin.
 2016.
 “Housing and Social and Material Vulnerabilities.”
 Housing, Theory and Society 33(4): 469-483.

-Robin Bartram is an Assistant Professor at the University of Chicago Crown Family School of Social Work, Policy, and Practice.
+Robin Bartram is an Associate Professor at the University of Chicago Crown Family School of Social Work, Policy, and Practice.
 She is also currently an Affiliated Scholar with the American Bar Foundation.

 Bartram has a has a PhD and MA in Sociology from Northwestern University and a MA in Sociology from Loyola University, Chicago.